Peco602/peco602.github.io/content/post/0090-python-dicom/index.md

-If you don’t remember or know the exact element tag or keyword, Dataset provides a handy Dataset.dir() method, useful during interactive sessions at the Python prompt.
+If you don’t remember or know the exact element tag or keyword, the `Dataset` class provides a handy `dir()` method, useful during interactive sessions at the Python prompt.
 It will return any non-private element keywords in the dataset that have the specified string anywhere in the keyword (case insensitive).

 ```python